 - Letters should be from professors, employers, or other relevant persons

-- Addressed to the Director, Dr. Mark J. Walker
+- A copy addressed to the Director, Dr. Stanley T. Omaye

 - Personal Letter of Interest

 Include a letter of interest with your application.
-The letter should be addressed to Dr. Mark J. Walker and should describe your academic goals, choice of disciplinary track, and specific research interests.
+A copy of the letter should be addressed to Dr. Stanley T. Omaye and should describe your academic goals, choice of disciplinary track, and specific research interests.